 FindLaw New Zealand is a resource guide for New Zealand lawyers including case law, legislation, legal news, law directories and links arranged by subject area.

 The Commission was established by the Human Rights Commission Act 1977.
 It is empowered under the Human Rights Act 1993 to protect human rights in general in accordance with UN covenants and conventions.
-The Publications section of its web site contains a large collection of downloads, including legislation relating to human rights and case notes from 1999 onwards.
+The Resources section of its web site contains a large collection of downloads, including legislation relating to human rights and case studies from 2006 onwards.

 The Law Commission is an independent, government-funded organisation, which reviews areas of the law that need updating, reforming or developing.
 Its recommendations are published in its report series.
 Publications, including Reports, 1987 onwards, Study Papers, 1999 onwards and Issues Papers 1987 onwards (called Preliminary Papers up to 2006) – may be downloaded from this site as pdf files.
 There is also news about the Commission’s work programme.